ISR Business finance and investment studies

 7. simplifying business tax accounting, administration and collection – e.g. abolishingrequirements for small company accounts audits, replacing complicated value added taxation by simple traditional sales (etc.) taxation, and amalgamating income tax and compulsory national insurance/social security contributions.

-Granting special tax favours to particular types of business-economic activity tends to have various dysfunctional consequences.
+Granting special tax favours to particular types of business-economic activity has various dysfunctional consequences.

 The overall tax burden is not relieved by such official fiscal privileges or exemptions: the burden is merely transferred to other sectors of industry and commerce.
 Even standard rate business tax reductions and/or the more favourable tax treatment of capital investments overall are of no use to firms without current profits.
-Over the years in Britain and elsewhere, accelerated depreciation allowances for business investments in new plant and equipment have resulted in some manufacturing firms receiving substantial tax breaks that are the equivalent of subsidies – while other firms (e.g. service firms, low technology manufacturers, and firms at different stages of the growth and investment cycle) have received little or no benefit.
+Over the years, such things as accelerated depreciation allowances for business investments in new plant and equipment have resulted in some manufacturing firms receiving substantial tax breaks that are the equivalent of subsidies – while other firms (e.g. service firms, low technology manufacturers, and firms at different stages of the growth and investment cycle) have received little or no benefit.

-More generally, reductions in write-off periods and other fixed asset investment tax breaks have tended to favour capital over labour as a factor of production.
-They have also tended to encourage businesses as a whole to invest in new technology and abandon older plant, subsidiaries, and product/production lines for tax purposes rather than basic commercial reasons.
+More generally, reductions in write-off periods and other fixed asset investment tax breaks tend to favour capital over labour as a factor of production.
+They also may encourage businesses to invest in new technology and abandon older plant, subsidiaries, and product/production lines for tax purposes rather than basic commercial reasons.

 Apart from special grants for technical R&D or setting-up operations in Development Areas, the British government nowadays supplies very little direct financial aid to industry.
 However, it continues to try to stimulate certain kinds of economic (etc.) activities and discourage others via the tax/relief system.